mumbleskates/prost/FUZZING.md

 Then build a fuzz target and run afl on it:

+    cd fuzz
-    cargo afl build --package fuzz-afl --bin fuzz-target cargo afl fuzz -i fuzz/afl/in -o fuzz/afl/out target/debug/fuzz-target
+    cargo afl build --package fuzz-afl --bin fuzz-target cargo afl fuzz -i afl/in -o afl/out target/debug/fuzz-target

-To reproduce a crash, use the `reproduce` binary in the "fuzz" directory:
+To reproduce a crash, use the `reproduce` binary in the "fuzz/common" directory:

+    cd fuzz
-    cargo run --package fuzz --bin reproduce -- <crashfile>
+    cargo run --package common -- <crashfile>